 How to Stay Vegan at Home for the Holidays

 Butterball turkeys, buttery mashed potatoes, juicy roasts, rich gravies, and creamy pies are what outdated traditions have told us we need to be ingesting during the holiday season.
 Holidays imply indulgence, excess calories, and lots of animal products.
 But you no longer need to sit at the table like a king at the Renaissance fair masticating on a giant turkey leg.
-You can make a holiday meal without meat, dairy, and eggs and still enjoy an incredible, and traditional, holiday meal.
+You can make a meal without meat, dairy, and eggs and enjoy a traditional meal that’s still vegan at home for the holidays.
 Who’s to say that your table can’t be dressed with greens, salads, seasonal squash, citrus fruits, vegan meat alternatives, and dairy-free cheesecake?

 Whether you have decided to become a vegan in the past few weeks or three years ago, addressing your vegan diet during the holiday season can be a point of tension for your family.
 Here are tips as to how to stand your ground about your vegan diet while also respecting your family’s traditions and plans.